There is pleasure in the pathless woods,

 Red Skin is not as good as Jolly Buoy Island as the beach is very narrow and it gets very crowded during peak season, in fact it can altogether be avoided if its peak season since there will be hardly any place on the beach to fit in.

-This Island Located at a distance of 3 Kms from Port Blair has a rich heritage.
+Ross Island located at a distance of 3 Kms from Port Blair has a rich heritage.
 It was the base for the British Administration of the penal colony in Port Blair and also the capital of most of the Andaman Islands, till an earthquake destroyed it in 1941.
 The remnants of its prosperous past can be seen in its ruins.
 It’s extremely picturesque and it reminded me of the Lost T.V. series.
-Many Deer can also be spotted here.
+Many deers can also be spotted here.

 This island is managed by the Indian navy so they maintain a record of people coming in.
 They have a small post INS Jawara and also operate a museum on this island.
 There is a light and sound show in the evenings.

 Ross Island was recently renamed as Netaji Subhas Chandra Bose Dweep as a tribute to Netaji Subhas Chandra Bose.

 The most striking feature about Ross Island is the roots of huge trees engulfing the ruins of the once occupied houses.

 Chidiya Tapu or Bird Point is famous for its sunsets.
 This island is 25 Kms from Port Blair and is well connected by road.
 It’s at the southernmost tip of South Andaman.
 The ride to reach it is amazing with thick green forests and glimpses of the sea in between.
 It’s an ideal picnic spot, very well maintained but with no restaurants around.
 It’s a bird watchers delight as many varieties of birds and also crocodiles can be seen here.

 Neil Island (Shaheed Dweep)